Mick Hubert: Voice of the Gators

-Hubert became only the third radio "Voice of the Gators" in 1989.
-(Original UF radio play-by-play announcer Otis Boggs held the position for over four decades, and successor David Steele left in 1989 to become the TV voice of the expansion Orlando Magic of the National Basketball Association.)
-Beginning with the 1989 football season, Hubert was the lead radio announcer for Florida's football and men's basketball teams, along with most baseball broadcasts.
-In addition, he served as host for Gator coaches' radio and television shows and hosted and produced the majority of the television, radio, and online content created by UF's athletic department.
-On football broadcasts, he worked alongside several color analysts over the years, including former Gator players James Jones, Lee McGriff, and Shane Matthews.
-For basketball, he called the action with Mark Wise, Bill Koss, or Lee Humphrey.
+In 1989, Hubert was hired as the lead radio announcer for Florida Gators football, men's basketball, and baseball broadcasts, taking over from David Steele, who left to work TV broadcasts for the expansion Orlando Magic of the National Basketball Association.
+Hubert was only the third Voice of the Gators, as original UF radio play-by-play announcer Otis Boggs held the position for over four decades before Steele's seven-year stint.
+Hubert remained in that role for the next thirty-three years.

+Hubert worked alongside several color analysts during his 419 Florida football broadcasts, including former Gator players James Jones, Lee McGriff, and Shane Matthews.
+He handled play by play duties for over 1000 Florida basketball games with Bill Koss, Mark Wise, and Lee Humphrey as well as over 1000 baseball games, mostly with Nick Belmonte and Jeff Cardozo.
+In addition, he did occasional radio or television play by play for various other Florida sports teams, served as the host for coaches' radio and television shows, and was involved in the production of most of the radio and video content released by the UF athletic department during his career at the school.

+As the radio play by play voice of the Gators, Hubert called Florida's victories in the 1996, 2006, and 2008 national championship football games, the 2006 and 2007 NCAA Division I men's basketball tournament finals, and the 2017 College World Series, making him the only radio announcer to ever call championships in all three major collegiate sports for the same university.

 "Doering's got a touchdown!"

 Hubert was known at Florida for his extensive preparation, his coining of nicknames for Gator players, and "passionate" announcing style.
 He first came to prominence after the Gators' last-minute win at Kentucky on September 11, 1993.
 His energetic yelling of "DOERING'S GOT A TOUCHDOWN!
 DOERING'S GOT A TOUCHDOWN!
 OHHHH MY!" in describing the game-winning touchdown pass from Danny Wuerffel to Chris Doering was extensively replayed on national sports networks and became so well known that it was featured in the ESPN films SEC Storied documentary "More than a Voice" almost thirty years later.
 Over the ensuing decades, his enthusiastic radio calls (including his use of "Oh my!", which he attributed to the influence of long-time sportscaster Dick Enberg) were often used by national sports media when featuring highlights of Gator games.